Vestige becomes industry pioneer to support project on formal direct selling education

-New Delhi, Oct 4 (IANS) Vestige Marketing Ltd, India's leading home-grown direct selling company, announced its collaboration with Shoolini University, a top-ranked university based in Himachal Pradesh.
+New Delhi: Vestige Marketing Ltd, India's leading home-grown direct selling company, announced its collaboration with Shoolini University, a top-ranked university based in Himachal Pradesh.

 A dynamic and innovation-led centre of learning, Shoolini University was established in 2009 by leading academicians and professionals.
 It is a not-for-profit multi-disciplinary private university with a unique research and innovation-led model, and offers a range of undergraduate, post-graduate and doctorate programmes.
 It has consistently been ranked among India's top universities as per MHRD NIRF, and it is one of India's highest generators of patents and innovation that matches the world's best universities in research output.